Life insurance for marijuana users: What you need to know

 The best life insurance companies for marijuana users

 Marijuana users can get affordable life insurance from several insurers.
-As long as you don’t work in the marijuana industry, you can get almost immediate coverage at a competitive price with a Brighthouse Financial or Lincoln Financial policy.
-Marijuana users typically get better pricing with these policies than they would buying life insurance from other companies.
+As long as you don’t work in the marijuana industry, you can get coverage at an affordable price with a Brighthouse Financial or Lincoln Financial policy.
+Marijuana users typically get better rates with these insurers than they would buying life insurance from other companies.

 Methodology